- Performing Arts

 CLICK HERE to purchase tickets, or call 518 263 2063

-MAIM sets out to raise awareness to issues related to the global diminishing water resources due to global warming.
+MAIM (Water in Hebrew) sets out to raise awareness to issues related to the global diminishing water resources due to global warming.
 Israeli Zvi Gotheiner grew up in Kibbutz Messilot on the slopes of Mount Gilboa, where King David cursed the land with no rain or dew in his biblical mourning elegy to his beloved Jonathan.
 Droughts, water shortage and the need for water conservation were powerful tensions in Gotheiner’s early years, epitomized by the government’s slogan “Every Drop Counts.”
 Later, Gotheiner would learn the significant role water, or lack thereof, played into the war politics of the region.
 This year, four million people in Cape Town, South Africa, will stand in line surrounded by armed guards to collect drinking water.
 And in Mexico City, many of the 21 million residents will only have running water part of the day… and these are only two examples for a growing global trend of water shortage.
 To bring awareness to such man-made devastation, Gotheiner will anchor his artistic investigation to his personal experience.

 ZviDance’s renowned creative team includes composer Scott Killian, media designer Joshua Higgason, lighting designer Mark London and ZviDance’s seven athletic and expressive dancers.